LITE-1

 LITE-1 is a novel photoreceptor found in Caenorhabditis elegans.
 It exhibits blue light photoreceptor activity.
 Is involved in several processes, including negative phototaxis, phototransduction, and response to UV light.
 Many organisms have photosensitive proteins, yet only two types of photoreceptors, opsins and cryptochromes, have been discovered in metazoans until LITE-1.
 This photoreceptor is much more efficient at absorbing both ultraviolet light, 10 to 100 times greater than the two other types found in the animal kingdom.

+Structure and Function

+Structural models show LITE-1 is a tetramer containing four subunits with a reversed membrane topology (C-terminus extracellular, N-terminus intracellular), within each subunit has seven transmembrane (7-TM) helices.
+The overall structure resembles insect olfactory and gustatory receptors which are tetrameric ion channels.
+Depending where light hits it can be either forward or reverse acceleration.
+The exact mechanism is still under investigation.

+A pocket was found likely holding a light-sensitive molecule (chromophore) with other important cysteine to help attach it.
+Light is absorbed, energy then passes through certain amino acids to the chromophore changing the shape of the protein allowing a chemical reaction opening the ion channel.
+Additionally to light responses, the protein is regulated by redox conditions responding to Hydrogen peroxide (H_{2}0_{2}), cysteine residues such as C44, C258, and C394 further establishing how essential it is to the protein.
+LITE-1 is also responsive to oxidative stress signals.
+Animals lacking in the protein Peroxiredoxin PRDX-2 is seen to reduce light-induced responses as it mediates redox (oxidation-reduction) mechanism.